Dymek-1/SqlProject_Restaurantdata/README.md

 # SqlProject_Restaurantdata

 📌 Project Overview
-This project is a SQL-based analysis of restaurant order data.
-The goal is to identify popular menu items, uncover ordering patterns, and analyze customer behavior using a relational database of menu items and order details.
+This project is a comprehensive analysis of restaurant order data using SQL and Power BI.
+The main goal is to identify popular menu items, analyze ordering patterns, and gain insights into customer behavior.
+The project involves building a relational database to store menu items and order details, performing data analysis using SQL queries, and visualizing the results with interactive dashboards in Power BI.

-🧰 Tech Stack
-MySQL – database creation, data querying & analysis

-SQL – joins, aggregations, filtering, ordering

-📂 Project Structure
-File	Description
+The database was created using MySQL, and the data was analyzed through joins, aggregations, filtering, and ordering.
+The project structure includes several SQL scripts for database creation, data insertion, and analysis.
+In addition, the visual aspect of the project was implemented in Power BI to make data insights more intuitive and accessible.

+The visualizations created in Power BI include:

+Top Ordered Dishes by Category (Bar Chart) – A visual representation of the most frequently ordered dishes, categorized by cuisine type (American, Asian, Italian, Mexican).

+Category Share in Total Orders (Pie Chart) – Displays the percentage share of each category in the total number of orders.

+Revenue Trend Over Time (Line Chart) – Shows the total revenue generated per month, highlighting seasonal patterns.

+Order Volume by Day of the Week (Bar Chart) – Helps identify peak ordering days in the restaurant.

+Heatmap: Orders by Day and Hour – Visualizes the busiest hours and days of the week to help optimize restaurant operations.

+Average Order Value by Category (Column Chart) – Compares the average revenue per order across different categories, providing insights into which cuisine types are the most profitable.

+Top 5 Dishes in Each Category (Stacked Bar Chart) – Shows the most popular dishes within each cuisine type, allowing for a detailed comparison.

+The SQL part of the project is structured as follows:

-create_restaurant_db.sql	Creates the restaurant database and required tables menu_item.sql	Inserts data into the menu_items table order_details.sql	Inserts data into the order_details table Combined menu_items and order_details.sql	Contains queries to explore, join and analyze the data restaurant_db_data_dictionary.csv	Column descriptions for all tables 🔍 Key Insights (examples)
+create_restaurant_db.sql – Creates the restaurant database and necessary tables.

+menu_item.sql – Populates the menu_items table with data.

+order_details.sql – Populates the order_details table with data.

+Combined menu_items and order_details.sql – Contains queries to join, explore, and analyze the data.

+restaurant_db_data_dictionary.csv – Provides descriptions of the table columns.

+Projekt_Restauracja_SQL.pbix – Power BI report containing interactive dashboards and visual insights.

+The analysis addresses several key questions:

-Which dishes are ordered most frequently?
+Which dishes are the most frequently ordered?

 What is the total revenue by item and category?

 Which menu items have the highest average price per order?

-On average, how many items are in one order?
+On average, how many items are included in one order?

-🚀 How to Use
-Open the .sql files in MySQL Workbench or any SQL IDE

-Run create_restaurant_db.sql to create the schema

-Load data using menu_item.sql and order_details.sql

-Explore the data using queries in Combined menu_items and order_details.sql

-📊 Data Source
-Data used in this project is part of a learning exercise inspired by public YouTube tutorials and synthetic datasets.
+What are the busiest times of the day and week for orders?

+Which cuisine types generate the most revenue?